alumbreras/alumbreras.github.io.src/drafts/2015-01-14-Podemitas_motifs.markdown

 </p>

-We detect the following roles:

-  * Spotters (pink): ignored people?
+Let's now formalize the detected groups:

+  * **Spotters (pink)**: this people seems to be ignore by their peers.
+A lot of them are probably newbies.
-  * Common Answerers (yellow): common people that tend to reply to the root.
+  * **Common Answerers** (yellow): this people prefer to participate by answering to the root posts raised some interest (CA3 motif)
-  * Chain Common Bifurcators (green): this people participates deeper in the discussion.
+  * **Chain Common Bifurcators** (green): this people participates deeper in the discussion.

-(TODO: plot profile lines to complement the PCA view.
-Whiskers plots!!!)
+  * **Dynamizers** (blue) (High CCB CIA SA): they are seen at the begining of chains and in bifurcations, suggesting that they are people that know the community and that are not ignored by their peers.
+  * **Common People**: this group of people represents the average person.
+They do not stand out in any feature.

+#### Which roles participate in which threads

+Once we assigned a role to every user, let's see what is the proportion of roles in every thread.
+We will